Read about the symptoms of non-Hodgkin lymphoma (NHL) and when to see your GP.

 Lymphomas that start in other organs, such as the stomach or skin, might cause symptoms such as weight loss or skin rashes.

-Some people with non Hodgkin lymphoma have lymphoma cells in their bone marrow when they are diagnosed.
+Some people with NHL have lymphoma cells in their bone marrow when they are diagnosed.
 This can cause low blood cell counts, such as: